panzerdp/dmitripavlutin.com/content/posts/2019-08-20-optional-chaining/index.md

 value   ??
 'Nothing'; // => 'Hello'
 ```

-Nullish coleascing can improve the optional chaining to default to a specific value when the chain evaluates to `undefined`.
+Nullish coalescing can improve the optional chaining to default to a specific value when the chain evaluates to `undefined`.

 For example, let's change `getLeading()` function to return `"Unknown actor"` when there are no actors in the movie object: